Yooooomi/yggtorrent_searcher/README.md

 > Please note that if you don't want to expose your password, it's still a JS file so you can provide it through the environment and access it through `process.env.YOUR_VARIABLE`

 > You can choose to run the searcher either in Docker or natively
+> Native will offer more possibilities when choosing the destination path of the .torrent files

 #### Docker